Who Are You

-Who Are You is the eighth studio album by English rock band the Who, released on 18 August 1978 by Polydor Records in the United Kingdom and MCA Records in the United States.
-Although the album received mixed reviews from critics, it was a commercial success, peaking at number 2 on the US charts and number 6 on the UK charts.
+Who Are You is the eighth studio album by the English rock band the Who, released on 18 August 1978 by Polydor Records in the United Kingdom and on 21 August 1978 by MCA Records in the United States.
+Although the album received mixed reviews from critics, it was a commercial success, peaking at number 2 on the US Billboard 200 chart and number 6 on the UK Albums Chart.

-Who Are You was the Who's last album to feature Keith Moon as their drummer, who died three weeks after it was released.
-The ironic nature of the text "Not to Be Taken Away" that was stencilled on Moon's chair on the album cover was noted by some critics.
+Who Are You was the Who's final studio album to feature Keith Moon as their drummer.
+He died three weeks after it was released.
+The uncannily coincidental nature of the text "Not to Be Taken Away" that was stenciled on Moon's chair on the album cover was noted by some critics.

-Composition

 Overview

-Who Are You was recorded when punk rock was popular.
-This is not reflected in the album's music, which incorporates elements of progressive rock and, according to biographer Tony Fletcher, it was produced in such a way as to appeal to commercial rock radio at the time.
-The album showcased some of Townshend's most complicated arrangements, with multiple layers of synthesizer and strings.
-Many of the songs also revisited themes from Townshend's long-contemplated Lifehouse project, featuring lyrics about songwriting and music as a metaphor for life, as indicated by titles like "Guitar and Pen", "New Song", "Music Must Change", and "Sister Disco".
-The latter two, along with "Who Are You", ultimately appeared on Lifehouse Chronicles, Townshend's later actualization of the project.
+Who Are You incorporates elements of progressive rock and, according to biographer Tony Fletcher, it was produced in such a way as to appeal to commercial rock radio at the time.

+The album showcased some of Pete Townshend's most complicated arrangements, with multiple layers of synthesizer and strings.
+Many of the songs also revisited themes from Townshend's never realized Lifehouse project, featuring lyrics about songwriting and music as a metaphor for life, as indicated by titles like "Guitar and Pen", "New Song", "Music Must Change", and "Sister Disco".
+The latter two, along with "Who Are You", ultimately appeared on the 2000 box set Lifehouse Chronicles, Townshend's later actualization of the project.
 Several of the song's lyrics also reflect Townshend's uncertainty about the Who's continued relevance in the wake of punk rock, and his dissatisfaction with the music industry.